Welcome Danger: Plot

-In Chinatown, Harold sees Clancy, a street cop he had met earlier; and together they go to the shop.
-Aware of their presence, employees there set up a series of spooky effects to frighten them from the premises; yet, Harold and Clancy remain despite being terrified.
-Clancy does leave briefly to call for more officers before returning.
-Fights then begin with Chinese gang members and continue in passageways beneath the shop.
-Harold wanders through the basement and soon encounters the masked Dragon and some of his men preparing to execute Dr. Gow.
-Harold manages to prevent this and struggles with the Dragon, who escapes with his hostage before the police burst in and arrest everyone else.
-When the police return to the station with Harold and gang members, Billie is already there, eager to find him.
-The police inform Harold about misleading him with the Dragon's fingerprint.
-He is mortified until he notices in a mirror that in his fight with the Dragon, the drug lord had left his sooty fingerprint on Harold's forehead, and it matches Thorne's print.
+In Chinatown, Harold and Clancy, a street cop he had met earlier, go to the flower shop.
+Aware of their presence, employees there set up a series of spooky effects to frighten them from the premises.
+Harold soon encounters the masked Dragon and some of his men preparing to execute Dr. Gow.
+Harold struggles with the Dragon, who escapes with his hostage before the police burst in and arrest everyone else.

-Harold tries to explain this to his colleagues, who only ridicule him.
-Thorne then appears at the station, and Harold instantly denounces him.
-As an influential public figure, Thorne is thought to be above suspicion, so the police apologize for Harold's behavior and try to detain him.
-He gets away and follows Thorne to his home, where he eventually extracts a confession from him.
-The police arrive and remain skeptical until Harold finds Dr. Gow gagged and bound in a closet in Thorne's study.
+Harold recognizes Thorne's fingerprint and denounces him, but the police think Thorne is above suspicion.
+They release Thorne and detain Harold.
+Harold gets away and follows Thorne to his home, where he eventually extracts a confession from him.
+The police arrive and remain skeptical until Harold finds Dr. Gow bound and gagged in a closet in Thorne's study.
 Thorne is arrested, and Billie accepts Harold's clumsy proposal of marriage.